Discover information about product analyst skills, salary, and job responsibilities. Uncover insights into this career to understand if it's for you.

 Statistics: You’ll have to find, collect, and analyze data, making conclusions based on the findings.
 If you understand the statistical side of data analytics, be able to make projections and infer causation and correlations from data.

-MS Office applications: You'll likely use Microsoft Excel, PowerPoint, and Word or similar applications on a regular basis.
+Microsoft (MS) Office applications: You'll likely use Microsoft Excel, PowerPoint, Word, or similar applications regularly.

-Product analysts work on teams, collaborating with data and IT professionals, engineers, designers, and marketing to deliver core insights.
+Product analysts work on teams, collaborating with marketing, data, and IT professionals, engineers, and designers, to deliver core insights.
 These skills will enable you to work successfully with others.

 Creativity: As an analytics professional, you must think creatively when tasked with finding solutions to complex issues.
-You'll also want to be creative and strategic in telling stories with data that convince stakeholders to implement these solutions.
+You'll also want to be creative and strategic in telling stories that use data to convince stakeholders to implement these solutions.

-Motivation: While working as a product analyst, you’re often involved in investigating new products and processes, which can mean working independently.
+Motivation: As a product analyst, you’re often involved in investigating new products and processes, which can mean working independently.

 Communication: As a product analyst, you'll need to share your findings with others, in presentations and in written reports.
-You’ll also need to explain technical information and data-driven insights to non-technical colleagues.
+You must also explain technical information and data-driven insights to non-technical colleagues.

 Collaboration: A product analyst's findings often impact the work of other employees.
-It's crucial for you to be able to share information with colleagues in an effective manner, to take feedback gracefully, and use collaborative efforts to improve your work processes.
+It's crucial for you to be able to effectively share information with colleagues, gracefully accept feedback, and use collaborative efforts to improve your work processes.

-Organizational skills: Often there will be a need to work on multiple projects simultaneously, so you need to be organized and keep track of each project.
+Organizational skills: The need to work on multiple projects simultaneously may exist, so you need to be organized and keep track of each project.
 You’ll also need to be careful about keeping data up-to-date.
 Outdated numbers and disorganized data will affect your ability to draw insights.

 Sometimes, in job postings, you won't see "product analyst" but some variation of the following.
 Their average base salaries are also listed here:

 Product analyst roles enable you to build strong experience in product marketing and management.
-Some of these roles you could advance to after working as a product analyst include:
+Some of the roles you might advance to after working as a product analyst include:

-There are no specific educational requirements for product analyst jobs.
+No specific educational requirements for product analyst jobs exist.
 Still, employers usually look for candidates with at least a bachelor’s degree in business management, economics, finance, or another relevant field.

-Certifications like Certified Analytics Professional (CAP) and Certified Business Analysis Professional (CBAP) are respected by employers.
+Certifications like Certified Analytics Professional (CAP) and Certified Business Analysis Professional (CBAP) are highly regarded by employers.
 Some employers require certifications in data analytics and product management.

 If you’re ready to take your next step into a product analyst career, you can start building your knowledge and skills by learning online.
 Learn job-ready competencies in data analytics by earning an IBM Data Analyst Professional Certificate.